 Open Educational Resources at Western

 In order to ensure that students have access to course materials, many WWU faculty have begun to embrace open educational resources (OERs).
 OERs include a variety of text and media materials that are free and openly accessible to students.
-Even with the advent of used textbooks, e-textbooks, and rental textbooks, in the 2017-18 school year, the average college student spent $484 on textbooks (NACS).
+Even with the advent of used textbooks, e-textbooks, and rental textbooks, in the 2021-22 school year, the average college student spent $389 on textbooks (NACS).
 While this figure has continued to decline for the past 15 years or so, it is likely that the increasing prevalence of OERs, free online resources, and financial needs of students are factors.

 Some professors have already designed their courses using free publications and media--instead of publisher textbooks--to ensure their students have access to course materials.
 But for others, the prospect of transforming their course materials can be overwhelming.
 Western has been offering faculty professional development opportunities to help them adopt alternate learning resources outside traditional published textbooks.

 The payoff isn’t just reduced cost to students; OERs also offer professors the opportunity to use the most relevant, up-to-date materials and research--often allowing for a more broad and inclusive take on the materials.
 In terms of accessibility, professors using OERs can provide all their students with equal access to the materials, regardless of affordability, and can have control over making the content fully accessible.

 For several years, Western has gained momentum in supporting OERs: